Skip to main content

 Development Process - Exposing Hidden Risks

-This is a slightly contrived example, as you'll see.
-But let's follow our feature through the process and see how it meets reality slowly, and the Hidden Risks are discovered:
+Now let's follow our feature through the toy process and see how it meets reality slowly, and the Hidden Risks are exposed in a more benign way.

 Specification